Pasit065/pasit-single-webpage/README.md

     }
     ```

-2. In the `ui` directory ensure that you have created another `package.json` file which used to execute `index.js` file and ensure that `main` key is set to `index.js`.
+2. In the `ui` directory ensure that you have created another `package.json` file which used to execute `index.js` file and ensure that `main` is added.
     ```JSON
     {
         "main": "index.js",